-Located primarily within Perry County, Kentucky, Perry County Resources LLC is comprised of one active underground mine (the E4-2 mine) and one active coal processing facility called the Davidson Branch Preparation Plant, along with two additional idled underground mining permits.
+Located primarily within Perry County, Kentucky, Perry County Resources LLC is comprised of one active "Idled" underground mine (the E4-2 mine) and one active "Idled" coal processing facility called the Davidson Branch Preparation Plant, along with two additional idled underground mining permits.
 The two idled mining permits are for underground mines and have been actively mined in the past and being maintained as idled, pending any changes to the coal market that may warrant re-starting production.
-The coal controlled at Perry County Resources (along with our other subsidiaries) has not been classified as either "proven" or "probable" as defined in the United States Securities and Exchange Commission Industry Guide 7, and as a result, do not have any "proven" or "probable" reserves under such definition and are classified as an "Exploration Stage" pursuant to Industry Guide 7.
+The coal controlled at Perry County Resources (along with our other subsidiaries) has not been classified as either "proven" or "probable" as defined in the United States Securities and Exchange Commission Industry Guide 7, Items 1300 through 1305 of Regulation S-K, and as a result, do not have any "proven" or "probable" reserves under such definition and are classified as an "Exploration Stage" pursuant to Industry Guide 7, Items 1300 through 1305 of Regulation S-K.

 The E4-2 mine is an underground mine in the Elkhorn 4 (aka the Amburgy) coal seam located near the town of Hazard, Kentucky.
 The E4-2 mine is mined via room-and-pillar mining methods using both continuous miners and continuous haulage systems, and the coal is belted directly from the mine to the raw coal stockpile at the Davidson Branch Preparation Plant less than a mile away.
-The E4-2 mine is currently a "Company-run" mine, whereby the Company manages the workforce at the mine and pays all expenses of the mine.
+The E4-2 mine is currently a "Company-run" "company-run" mine, whereby the Company manages the workforce at the mine and pays all expenses of the mine.
 The Company acquired the E4-2 mine as an active mine, and since acquisition in September 2019, the primary work at the E4-2 mine has been rehabilitation of existing infrastructure to increase the operational efficiencies of the mine, including replacing belt structure, repairing equipment, replacing underground mining infrastructure, and installing new mining infrastructure as the mine advances due to coal extraction.
 The E4-2 mine has the estimated capacity to produce up to approximately 80,000 tons per month of coal.

-Mining operations at the E4-2 mine re-commenced on March 29, 2022 under updated licensing after being idled beginning in January 2021 due to the adverse market effects Covid-19 global pandemic.
+Mining operations at the Beginning in January 2020, The E4-2 mine re-commenced on March 29, 2022 under updated licensing after being was idled beginning in January 2021 due to the adverse market effects Covid-19 global pandemic.